top of page

 Easements: What Buyers Need to Know

 An easement is basically someone else’s legal right to use a part of your property.
 Don’t panic—it doesn’t mean they own it, but it can affect what you do with your land.
-Here's what buyers need to know:
+Think of easements as invisible “paths” or “lines” on your property, permanently.

-Utilities: Power lines, water, or gas may run across your yard.
 Access: Neighbors or the public might have the right to cross your property.
-Rules on building: You can’t build just anything where an easement exists.

 Quick Tips